Guidance: New and Continuing Travel Ban

 - The ban does not impact your immigration status if you are currently in the United States.

-- We strongly encourage you to avoid international travel and remain in the U.S.—even if you have a valid visa for reentry.
+- We strongly encourage you to avoid international travel and remain in the U.S.—even if you have a valid visa for reentry—due to anticipated difficulties at the border.

-- While the ban technically exempts those holding a valid visa, you should expect additional scrutiny at the border and likely restrictions on entering the U.S. Consult the Current Travel Advisory alert for more information and resources.
+- While the ban technically exempts those holding a valid visa, you should expect additional scrutiny at the border if you travel and likely restrictions on entering the U.S. Consult the Current Travel Advisory alert for more information and resources.

 Stay informed by checking International Services alerts for the most up-to-date guidance.
 Additional useful information can be found on the Executive Orders site (NetID login required).
 Subscribe to receive important updates and our monthly newsletter by email.
 (International students are automatically subscribed.)